Storm chasers vs. local roofers: how do you vet a roofer after a storm?

 Are all out-of-town roofers scammers?

-No — after major storms, extra crews genuinely help a region keep up.
+No. After major storms, extra crews genuinely help a region keep up.
 The problem isn't where a company is from; it's whether they'll exist here when your warranty needs them.
-Verify the things that outlast the storm: address, license, insurance, references, certifications.
+Verify the things that outlast the storm: address, insurance, references, certifications.

 I already signed something at my door.
 Am I stuck?

 Ohio's Home Solicitation Sales Act generally gives you three business days to cancel a door-to-door contract in writing.
-If you're inside that window, act now; if not, read what you signed carefully — and get an independent written inspection before any work starts.
+If you're inside that window, cancel in writing right away; if not, read what you signed carefully, and get an independent inspection before any work starts.

 What does 'manufacturer certified' actually mean?